 I have been contacted by Test and Trace: am I eligible for SSP?

 UPDATE: Under the test and trace system that launched on 28 May, a person who has been notified that they have had contact with a person with coronavirus is to self-isolate for 14 days or until the date specified in their test and trace notice.
 The rules relating to Statutory Sick Pay (SSP) have been amended to include employees who are self-isolating in these circumstances.

 - ensures that anyone who develops symptoms of coronavirus (COVID-19) can quickly be tested to find out if they have the virus, and also includes targeted asymptomatic testing of NHS and social care staff and care home residents

 - helps trace close recent contacts of anyone who tests positive for coronavirus and, if necessary, notifies them that they must self-isolate at home to help stop the spread of the virus

-If you are contacted by the NHS test and trace service or another public body, you will be told to begin self-isolation for 14 days from your last contact with the person who has tested positive.
+If you are contacted by the NHS test and trace service or another public body, you will be told to begin self-isolation either for 14 days or until a specific date from your last contact with the person who has tested positive.

 If you have been working from home and are still in work (that is, you are not furloughed), you should speak to your employer to discuss if it is practical for you to continue work from home during your period of isolation (assuming you remain well enough to do this).
 You should receive full pay, as normal, if you do this.

-If this does not apply and your employer does not have a company sick pay scheme, then under new laws from 28 May 2020, you may be entitled to receive Statutory Sick Pay (SSP) for every day you are in isolation (so from day 1), as long as you meet the eligibility conditions.
+If this does not apply and your employer does not have a company sick pay scheme, then under new laws from 28 May 2020, you may be entitled to receive Statutory Sick Pay (SSP) for every day you are required to be in test and trace isolation (so from day 1), as long as you meet the eligibility conditions.
 This is the case whether or not you go on to develop symptoms.

 ⚠️ Note that the wording of the new laws do not cover a claim for SSP if you are asked to quarantine for 14 days after arriving in the UK from abroad.